daboynb/windows_scripts/README.md

 </details>

-# windows_update_cli.bat
-Update the system using windows update from powershell.
-The script will reboot the system if needed.

 # section_manager.bat
 This script uses the ExplorerPatcher DLL to remove the recommended section in Windows 11 without installing the entire software.